 Keep your pooch indoors

 As much as you want your best furry friend to join the celebrations, it’s more likely that your dog will prefer to stay in a quiet place, away from all the noise.
-If you know that your pooch gets nervous and is frightened by loud noises, you should keep them inside your home.
+You can add a level of comfort by creating a comfortable and safe place in your home.